 In other words, restless legs syndrome should only be treated with medication if the above lifestyle changes have not worked, or in severe forms.
 Failure to treat RLS does not change the course of the disease.
 For example, the drug Requip does not accelerate or slow the deterioration of the disease compared to no drug.
 It should be noted that Requip generally helps people with RLS, but the improvement is relatively short-lived.
 Requip should not be taken for more than 6 months.
 Taking longer will bring little benefit, and can sometimes even make the disease worse.

-If you would like to renew your Requip prescription, you can do so using our online service.
-Simply complete our medical questionnaire to have your symptoms assessed by a member of our qualified medical team.
-Subject to approval, we will ship your order in discreet, tracked packaging.
+If you would like to renew your Requip prescription, you can do so using an online service.
+Simply complete a medical questionnaire to have your symptoms assessed by a member of the qualified medical team.
+Subject to approval.

 Requip is available in different strengths: 0.25 mg, 0.50 mg 1 mg and 2 mg .